 Online, it is common for vendors to mark their items as sterling silver, when in actuality they are items merely coated in sterling silver.
 Unless an item is labeled as "solid sterling silver", it is best to assume that the vendor is selling a plated item.

-Thus, even though a frame is titled: "Italian Sterling Silver Picture Frame", the vendor may be trying to market a frame plated in sterling silver as a sterling silver picture frame.
+Even though a frame is titled: "Italian Sterling Silver Picture Frame", the brand may be trying to market a frame plated in sterling silver as a sterling silver picture frame.
 It is not the case and is a rather misleading but widespread practice.

 When choosing a piece of sterling silver online, remember that the finesse will determine how the item will age.
 The higher the purity, the shinier the item will become with age.
 If an item is silver-plated, then it is common for the enamel to crack with time.